 Cannes’ Boulevard de la Croisette is where you may catch sight of the rich and fabulous enjoying their summer, with luxury-label boutiques and palm-lined promenades adding to the upscale ambiance here.

-Other highlights of a summer in France include a ramble along Nice’s Promenade des Anglais, one of the loveliest seaside boulevards in the Mediterranean, or an escape to the pretty commune of Saint-Émilion, where vineyards blanket the terrain and Bordeaux wine reigns supreme.
+Another highlight of a summer in France include a ramble along Nice’s Promenade des Anglais, one of the loveliest seaside boulevards in the Mediterranean, the city on one side and the sparkling Mediterranean on the other.

 Italy